 3.4 Administrative Controls

-Supervisors shall consider the hazards involved in their research, and in written research protocols, detail areas, activities, and tasks that require specific types of P as described above.
+Supervisors shall consider the hazards involved in their research, and in written research protocols, detail areas, activities, and tasks that require specific types of PPE as described above.
 Researchers are strongly encouraged to prioritize research so that work with hazardous chemical, biological or physical agents occurs only during working hours (8 am – 5 pm, Monday through Friday).
 After-hours work (on nights and weekends) should be restricted to nonhazardous activities such as data analysis and report writing.
 If hazardous materials must be used at nights or on weekends, ensure that at least one other person is within sight and ear-shot to provide help in an emergency.
 Undergraduate workers are prohibited from working alone in the laboratory unless there is a review and formal approval by the department’s RSO and/or safety committee.

-In the event that a research lab is moving or leaving the university altogether, the principle investigator is responsible for cleaning up the lab space.
-If the principle investigator does not take proper care to clean-up the laboratory, then the department for which they worked under becomes responsible.
-We strongly encourage departments to develop administrative controls to prevent this from happening.
-A good tool to use is the laboratory closeout checklist available on the DEHS website.
-Otherwise, DEHS does offer laboratory clean-up services for an hourly fee.
+Persons under 18 years of age are not allowed in university laboratories where hazardous materials are present or hazardous activities take place except under the following circumstances:

+1. The minor:

+is employed by the University or has been formally accepted as a volunteer worker; and

+has been trained in safe laboratory procedures1; and

+has adult supervision; and

+has received a Child Labor Exemption Permit2 from the Minnesota Department of Labor and Industry; and

+the permit is on file with the host department; - or -

+2. The minor is enrolled in a University class with a laboratory component; - or -

+3. The minor:

+is participating in a University-sponsored program; and

+has been trained in safe laboratory procedures; and

+has adult supervision; and

+has a parental hazard-acknowledgement form2 on file with the host department.

 Chapter 4 - Management of Chemical Fume Hoods and Other Protective Equipment

 RSO’s – note and delete: Each PI should identify the safety equipment to be used in the laboratory, and ensure that all employees are properly trained in its use.
 Since no two fume hoods operate exactly alike, be sure you and your staff understand the operating principals and use safe operating procedures.
 Please call Environmental Health and Safety for assistance.